staedi/spacy_visualize/README.md

 [<img src="https://github.com/staedi/spacy_visualize/raw/main/images/interface.png" width="750" />](https://github.com/staedi/spacy_visualize/raw/main/images/interface.png)

 The dashboard has the classic two-side design.
-Options to choose on the left **sidebar** and the results on the right-side **main** page.
+Options to choose from on the left **sidebar** and the results on the right-side **main** page.

 ## Usage